 This is a very important video, but you may have been tempted to skip over it.
 Maybe at this point that makes sense cuz you really haven't delved into the GE much, but there's gonna come a point and may come very soon when your patience is tested, where you just wanna throw up your arms and say, okay, enough, I hate this expletive test.
 And you wanna give up for that moment.
-Show Transcript
+Read full transcript

 And that's really what this video is for is getting you through those moments.
 Now, my hope of course is that we have an excellent product here that allows for as few of those flustered moments as possible.
 Nonetheless, you're still gonna need a lot of patience when you're doing GRE prep.
 And it's not just because maybe you haven't seen math in 10, 15 years or vocabulary words scare you, and maybe even English isn't your first language.

 It's the fact that you're gonna put in a lot of effort and a lot of time, and you're not necessarily gonna see results right away.
 And of course nobody wants to hear that.
 Let's say you wanna get in a good shape, you wanna have big muscles or be really mean.
 The last thing you want someone to tell you is, well, you have to follow my workout but you're not gonna see results at first, you wanna say, no, I want the quick fix.

 The GRE either there really is no quick fixes and take a lot of patience and what you're gonna notice is that you will finally improve, but it's gonna be more of this plateau-ing.
 And what I mean by that is, well, you start off here.
 The higher up you go, the higher your score.
 First, you're gonna get a little bump.